metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 **San Francisco covers if**
 Shanahan and Garoppalo find ways to keep this offense consistently productive against a spirited Seattle defense.
 It won't be easy especially considering Deebo Samuel will likely be ruled out for the game
 \- AND -
 Russell Wilson has truly lost the drive to fight for his team and win.
+After that  failing effort last week against Washington, I'd imagine Russell Wilson would convene with Shane Waldron and his supporting cast and work on fixing this offense.